Law Enforcement and Justice Administration

 Where: Quincy Regional Training Facility located at 1900 Seminary Road in Quincy, IL.

-When: Campus orientation will be late afternoon on Sunday, March 20th and class will wrap on Friday, April 29th.
+When: Late March and class will wrap up late in April.
 A typical class day will begin with physical fitness in the morning.
 Students will then break for breakfast and clean-up.
 They will then have a full day of classroom and hands-on.
 There will also be occasional night drills.
 Sessions are not planned for Saturdays and/or Sundays unless a need arises.
 There will be an opportunity for a weekend ride-a-long

 Why: To gain basic firefighting skills.
 Participants will receive 6 semester hours of credit (possibly 15 with the addition of an online class), Pro-Board certification as Basic Firefighter (administered through the Illinois Fire Service Institute).
 This will be a physically demanding course and students will be exposed to live fire, hands-on drills and potentially dangerous situations.
 Examples of drills would be hose advancement, ladder deployment, search and rescue operations and firefighting scenarios.
 Students should physically prepare for the experience.

-How: Contact your academic advisor to register for the spring 2022 class.
-You will not be required to be on campus for the remainder of the Spring semester.
+How: Contact your academic advisor to register for the spring 2025 class.
+You will not be required to be on the Macomb campus for the remainder of the Spring semester.

 Note: Students will be required to provide their own structural firefighting gear.
 SCBA will be provided.
 Required gear is as follows; structural firefighting coat, structural firefighting pants, structural firefighting boots, hood, structural firefighting gloves, work gloves, safety glasses and helmet.
 Gear must be in good working condition and is subject to a safety inspection by instructors.
 Also, no facial hair of any type, other than a mustache, will be permitted during the course.